On Singleton Arc Consistency for CSPs Defined by Monotone Patterns

 \begin{lemma} Let $I=(\mvar,\mdom,\mcons) \in$ \CSP{\PatternREight} be singleton arc consistent.
 Let $x \in \mvar$, $v \in D(x)$ and consider the instance $\ixv$.
 After the removal of every neighbourhood substitutable value, every connected component of non-trivial constraints that intersect with $\spxv$ is a star with a center in $\spxv$. \end{lemma}

 \begin{proof} We proceed by induction.
-No connected component of non-trivial constraints may contain $p_0 = x$.
-Otherwise, let $k \geq 0$ and suppose that every connected component of non-trivial constraints that intersect $\{p_i \mid i \leq k \}$ is a star centered on $\spxv$.
+Suppose that all neighbourhood substitutable values have been removed.
+First, no connected component of non-trivial constraints may contain $p_0 = x$.
+Then, let $k \geq 0$ and suppose that every connected component of non-trivial constraints that intersect $\{p_i \mid i \leq k \}$ is a star centered on $\spxv$.
 Suppose also, for the sake of contradiction, that there exists a connected component $\mathcal{G}$ of non-trivial constraints that contains $p_{k+1}$ and that is \textit{not} a star centered on $\spxv$.

 Let $p_j$, $j \leq k$ be such that $(p_j \rightarrow p_{k+1}) \in \pxv$.
 By the induction hypothesis, $p_j$ cannot be part of $\mathcal{G}$ and hence $R(p_j,p_{k+1})$ must be trivial.
 Furthermore, if every simple path of non-trivial constraints starting at $p_{k+1}$ had length 1 then $\mathcal{G}$ would be a star centered on $p_{k+1}$, which would contradict our assumption.
 Therefore, there exist two distinct variables $z_1,z_2 \notin \{p_j,p_{k+1}\}$ such that neither $R(p_{k+1},z_1)$ nor $R(z_1,z_2)$ is trivial (again, the claim $z_1,z_2 \neq p_j$ comes from the fact that $p_j$ is not part of $\mathcal{G}$).